NYCU-Perceptual-Signal-Processing-Lab/APSIPA_2026/README.md

 # Reference-free Singing Voice Timbre Attribute Prediction via Perception Informed Network

-Research repository for our work on **reference-free singing voice timbre attribute prediction**, bringing together the **SDVED-TDA dataset annotations, feature extration, dataset process, and training code**.
+Research repository for our work on **reference-free singing voice timbre attribute prediction**, bringing together the **SDVED-TDA dataset annotations, feature extraction, dataset processing, and training code**.

 For more details of our work, please see : (provided when available !)